nrwl/nx/docs/shared/reference/environment-variables.md

 | NX_TASK_TARGET_CONFIGURATION | string  | Set to the configuration name of the task being run.
 Use this to tell which configuration of the target is being run. |
 | NX_DRY_RUN                   | boolean | Set to `true` during dry runs of generators.
 Use this to avoid side effects during generators.                        |
 | NX_INTERACTIVE               | boolean | Set to `false` when running generators with `--interactive=false`.
 Use this to prevent prompting during generators    |

+When using distributed caching, [Nx Cloud Environment Variables](/nx-cloud/reference/env-vars) are also available.